pkkid/python-plexapi/README.md

 A. This API reads XML documents provided by MyPlex and the Plex Server.
 We decided to conform to their style so that the API variable names directly match with the provided XML documents.

+**Q. Why don't you offer feature XYZ?**

+A. This library is meant to be a wrapper around the XML pages the Plex server provides.
+If we are not providing an API that is offerered in the XML pages, please let us know! -- Adding additional features beyond that should be done outside the scope of this library.